Moneris: Operations

-Moneris processes more than 3 billion transactions a year for over 350,000 merchant locations, and employs more than 1,900 people across North America.
+Moneris processes more than 3 billion transactions a year for over 350,000 merchant locations and employs more than 1,900 people across North America.
 While based in Toronto, the company has offices in Sackville NB, Burnaby BC, Montreal QC, and Calgary AB.

 Growth

 In 2016, Moneris began a partnership with Planet Payment, a provider of international and multi-currency payment processing services.
-Payment Planet’s currency conversion technology enables Moneris merchants to offer international customers the choice to pay in their home currency.

 In 2018, Moneris began a partnership with Kount, an online fraud protection platform.
-The Moneris Kount partnership provides businesses with fraud management tools to determine valid and fraudulent orders.

 In 2020, Moneris began a partnership with Bookmark, a Toronto-based website building startup, to provide web-building tools for small businesses.
-Bookmark uses an artificial design assistant to assist users in designing an ecommerce website for their business.

 Moneris is partnered with all major card brands in Canada, including Interac, Visa, Mastercard, American Express, Discover, and Union Pay.
 In 2015, Moneris announced support for Apple Pay in its contactless-capable terminals.
 In 2017, Moneris announced support for Google Pay.

-Moneris is the payment provider for such businesses as McDonald’s Canada, Indigo Books, IKEA Canada, and the Canadian Federation of Independent Grocers.